 Consumer prices in the metropolitan area rose modestly last month compared with a year ago on higher residential rents.

-The federal Bureau of Labor Statistics reported Tuesday that its consumer price index for the 31-county region that includes Long Island climbed 1 percent in September compared with a year earlier.
+The federal Bureau of Labor Statistics reported Wednesday that its consumer price index for the 31-county region that includes Long Island climbed 0.8 percent in November compared with the same month in 2013.

-Year-over-year changes in the index have been 1 percent or less since April, according to Martin Kohli, the bureau’s chief regional economist.
+It was the smallest year-over-year increase in the index since October 2009, according to Martin Kohli, the bureau's chief regional economist.

-In September, residential rents increased 2.9 percent compared with a year ago.
+Residential rents climbed 3.1 percent in November compared with a year earlier.

 Grocery prices increased 2.8 percent while medical care costs were up 3.3 percent, year over year.

 The cost of gasoline fell 11.1 percent last month compared with November 2013.
 Natural gas prices were down 13 percent and electricity charges were up 3.8 percent.